dqops/dqo/docs/dqo-concepts/incremental-data-quality-monitoring.md

 for data quality analysis.

-## Incremental data quality monitoring
+## Configuring incremental data quality monitoring
 Partitioned data quality checks are designed for running incrementally, to analyze only the most recent data.
 DQOps generates data quality SQL queries with an additional **WHERE *partition_by_column* >= [first date]** filter condition.